LinF001/react-test-app/README.md

 5. to add ios app: `ionic cap add ios`, then start the x-code run the app `ionic cap open ios` then setup the iphone device simulator to run the app.

+6. Firebase deploy has been enable, this is the hosting site: `https://testweb-ac9b8.web.app`